Picket fence: Installation

 The first step in installing a picket fence is to insert the posts into the ground.
 Traditionally this is done by digging deep holes (usually 36 in x 12 in) either manually or with a power auger.
 The posts are then placed upright into the ground and concrete is poured to cement them into place.
 Once they are set, the horizontal rails are affixed to the posts using fasteners, and finally the pickets can be attached to the horizontal rails.
 By far the most time-consuming part of installing a picket fence is setting the posts.

 There are some vinyl picket fence systems on the market that are installed without digging holes or pouring concrete.
 These are installed by driving pipe deep into the ground, which is how chain link fence has been installed for years.
 This is the most popular way to install vinyl fence in Western Canada, where the deep frost can heave concrete footings out of the ground.

 Symbolism

-A picket fence, ideally white, has iconic status as Americana, symbolizing the ideal middle-class suburban life, with a family and children, large house, and peaceful living.
+The picket fence, particularly when white, has iconic status as Americana, symbolizing the ideal middle-class suburban life, with a family and children, large house, and peaceful living.
 This stems from the fact that houses in quiet, middle-class neighborhoods often have yards enclosed by picket fences.
-In recent years, some people have associated picket fences with what they regard as the more negative aspects of this lifestyle.
+This symbolism is also common to works critical of the middle-class lifestyle.
 For example, the director David Lynch uses ironic images of the picket fence in his 1986 film Blue Velvet.